Terraform Contribution Flow

 Note

-Once a PR is created, CI workflows are triggered automatically but require a module owner to approve the run.
-A centrally managed Azure test subscription is provided — no credential configuration is needed.
+Once a PR is created, CI workflows are triggered automatically.
+A centrally managed Azure test subscription is provided for credentialed jobs, so contributors do not configure CI credentials themselves.

 What CI runs